tribp/Iot-Sim-in-Docker4AWS/README.md

 ## 5 Prepare for MQTT AWS certificates

-First we will have to copy the certifications and for mqtt we have to options:
+First we will have to copy the certifications and for mqtt we have 2 options:

-  - the well known Paho library
+  - the well known Paho library <br>
   or
   -  the AWS-Iot-SDK library (based on Paho)